 Diminished Value Claim: Texas

-Diminished value claims in Texas are recoverable for third-party claimants who are not at-fault for the accident.
-A previously damaged vehicle is less valuable compared to a similar vehicle with a clean history.
-This loss in market value is known as diminished value, and it is recoverable in Texas through a diminished value claim.
-If the other driver was uninsured, you can also file a diminished value claim with your own insurance company.
+A previously damaged vehicle is less valuable compared to a similar automobile with a clean history.
+This loss in market value is known as diminution of value in Texas and is recoverable through a diminished value claim.
+Diminished value claims in Texas are recoverable for third-party claimants who aren’t at fault for their accidents.

 Summary – Texas Diminished Value Claims